apigee/consumer-data-standards-au/README.md

 - Get Products
 - Get Product Detail
+- Get Accounts
+- Get Account Detail

+as well as the required security endpoints:
+- Authorisation
+- Token
+- Token Refresh
+- Token Revocation
+- UserInfo
+- Introspection
+- OpenID Provider Configuration

 Other APIs will be gradually added.

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
-2. An apiproxy as a reference implementation that returns mock data from a fictional bank, and showcases how to include those reusable artefacts
+2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
+These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts
+3. An API Proxy (*oidc*) that implements a standalone Open ID Connect Identity Provider, and highlights one of the multiple patterns in which Apigee can interact with an Identity Provider

-The reference implementation can accelerate Open Banking implementation in two ways:
+The reference implementation can accelerate Open Banking implementation in multiple ways:
 - Quick delivery of a sandbox API environment, returning mock data.
 - Reusable artefacts (implemented as shared flows) can be included in real API implementations.
+- Leverage the implemented Apigee/Standalone OIDC Provider interaction to kickstart the interaction between Apigee and a real OIDC Provider.

 **This is not an officially supported Google product.**

 ## Setup

 ### Pre-requisites
-+ node.js
+- node.js
-+ npm
+- npm
+- jq
+	- For MacOS, `brew install jq`
+	- See [https://stedolan.github.io/jq/download/](https://stedolan.github.io/jq/download/) for other platforms
+- openssl
+- pem-jwk: `npm install -g pem-jwk`

 ### Installation
 1. Install apigeetool